High Arctic Change 2014

 Where Are They?

-The group will fly via commercial airline to Svalbard, Norway with operations based out of a research station in Ny Alesund.
+The group flew via commercial airline to Svalbard, Norway with operations based out of a research station in Ny Alesund.
 Ny Alesund is one of the world's northernmost settlements and its population can swell to up to 120 people during the summer when research is being conducted.
-The team will be working on and around the local fiord—Kongsfjord, and its surrounding glaciers.
+The team worked on and around the local fiord—Kongsfjord, and its surrounding glaciers.
 The Svalbard archipelago is situated in the Arctic Ocean, north of mainland Europe, approximately mid-way between Norway and the North Pole.